 - Location Data: For business location photos (when appropriate)

-Image sitemaps help search engines discover and index your directory images.
-While you may not have direct control over the directory’s sitemap, understanding this concept helps you appreciate why complete metadata is important.
-Some premium directories allow you to submit image sitemaps or ensure your images are included in their existing sitemaps.
+Image sitemaps help search engines find and index your directory images.
+You may not control the directory’s sitemap, but understanding this helps you see why complete metadata matters.
+Some premium directories let you submit image sitemaps or make sure your images are included in their existing ones.

-Keyword research should inform your image metadata strategy.
-Use tools like Google Keyword Planner or SEMrush to identify terms potential customers use when searching for businesses like yours.
-Incorporate these keywords naturally into your image filenames, alt text, and captions.
+Keyword research should shape your image metadata strategy.
+Use tools like Google Keyword Planner or SEMrush to find terms potential customers use when searching for businesses like yours.
+Work these keywords naturally into your image filenames, alt text, and captions.

 Myth: Stuffing keywords into image metadata improves SEO.